Directed by Mary McCluskey & Designed by Kenny Miller

 - Mr Connolly’s Last Vegas by Alan Bissett

-- A Tale of Two Sisters by Zoe Strachan & Louise Welsh
+- Something in the Air by Zoe Strachan & Louise Welsh

 - The Registrar’s Last Entry by Jack Dickson